About Zena Mello

 Dr. Mello's research examines psychological factors that facilitate the health and well-being of racial or ethnic minority and low-income adolescents.
 She uses interdisciplinary perspectives and mixed-methods approaches to investigate two areas.
 First, she contributes toward the theory and measurement of time perspective.
 This construct is defined as thoughts and attitudes towards the past, the present, and the future.
 She has generated an instrument that has been translated into numerous languages.
 Her work shows how time perspective predicts several developmental outcomes.
 Second, she examines topics specific to minority group membership including anticipated discrimination in educational and occupational attainment and stereotype threat.
 Ultimately, she will inform prevention and intervention programs to promote healthy development in diverse adolescents.

 Students are actively involved in Dr. Mello's research.
 She works closely with undergraduate and graduate students to facilitate their professional and scholarly development.
 Students complete Honors and Master's theses and are frequently co-authors on presentations and publications.
 Other activities with students include research assistance with data collection and analyses, as well as teaching assistant positions.
-Dr. Mello regularly teaches Adolescent Development at the undergraduate (Psy 430) and graduate (Psy 770) levels.
+Dr. Mello regularly teaches courses on Adolescent Development (Psy 430) and Race/Ethnicity (Psy 891).

 Twitter: @ZenaRMello #MelloTimeLab